kmaciasc/tic-tac-toe/README.md

 ## Tic Tac Toe game

 This is multiplayer game.
-It's for tree players, one is AI.
+It's for three players, one is AI.

 ### To build this application:
-*Make sure to have gradle installed*
 Run in your command prompt:
 ```
 gradle build
 ```
+*Make sure you have gradle installed*

 ### Ready to play?
 Run in your command prompt: